MeshVPR: Citywide Visual Place Recognition Using 3D Meshes: Introduction

 \begin{wrapfloat}{figure}{O}{0.5\textwidth}

-{\textbf{Mesh-based visual place recognition.} Deploying a VPR model to a city can be performed with a database of synthetically generated images from a 3D mesh.
+{\textbf{Mesh-based VPR.} Deploying a VPR model to a city can be performed with a database of synthetically generated images from a 3D mesh.
 While standard image retrieval techniques can be applied, a natural drop in results is due to the domain shift between real images (the query to be localized) and the synthetic database, requiring for the search of new solutions. } \end{wrapfloat}

-Both visual place recognition and visual localization have been thoroughly studied in literature, either independently or within hierarchical pipelines.
+Both VPR and VL have been thoroughly studied in literature, either independently or within hierarchical pipelines.
 The vast majority of works relies on creating a world map with RGB images, which are used in VPR as a retrieval database, and can then be employed to create a 3D point cloud of the map, with each point being associated to a feature vector.
 Such point clouds are inherently tied to the model used to extract their features, limiting their flexibility and adaptability to new methods.

 Using a different approach, a separate branch of literature demonstrates the viability of using dense 3D textured mesh models as scene representation for visual localization \cite{zhang2021reference, Sibbing_2013_sift_rendering, Qi_2014_vloc_on_aerial_mesh, Aubry_2016_vloc_w_meshes, Panek2022ECCV, panek2023visual}.
 Overall, such methods find that the synthetic-to-real domain shift between the map and queries does not strongly impact the localization, noting that local features are robust to such visual changes.
-Conversely, this synthetic-to-real shift has been scarcely investigated on global features for visual place recognition: previous mesh-based localization works have either (i) used small scenes, skipping the VPR step altogether \cite{Qi_2014_vloc_on_aerial_mesh, Sibbing_2013_sift_rendering, Aubry_2016_vloc_w_meshes}, (ii) relied on a database of real images for retrieval, before a mesh-based post-processing \cite{Panek2022ECCV}, or (iii) used retrieval on maps of limited dimension \cite{panek2023visual, vallone2022danish} and did not report a noticeable performance drop related to the domain shift.
+Conversely, this synthetic-to-real shift has been scarcely investigated on global features for VPR: previous mesh-based localization works have either (i) used small scenes, skipping the VPR step altogether \cite{Qi_2014_vloc_on_aerial_mesh, Sibbing_2013_sift_rendering, Aubry_2016_vloc_w_meshes}, (ii) relied on a database of real images for retrieval, before a mesh-based post-processing \cite{Panek2022ECCV}, or (iii) used retrieval on maps of limited dimension \cite{panek2023visual, vallone2022danish} and did not report a noticeable performance drop related to the domain shift.